Member tool: CIPD Buddy AI

 • Collective bargaining (ie negotiation of terms and conditions for certain workers) can be undertaken by unions only if they are recognised by an employer.
 In instances where bargaining arrangements break down and a dispute arises, a trade union may ask its members to take industrial action, including a strike.

-• There are significant changes to trade union law under the Employment Rights Act 2025, with changes expected to come into force in 2026 and 2027, following changes that took effect when the act received Royal Assent in December 2025.
-CIPD Members can monitor the progress of these changes on the ERA 2025 tracker.
+• There are significant changes to trade union law under the Employment Rights Act 2025 (ERA 2025), with further changes expected to come into force throughout 2026 and 2027.
 The content below addresses the current law, and it will be updated when any legal changes come into force.
+CIPD members can monitor future proposed changes on the ERA 2025 tracker.

 • Trade union and industrial action law is devolved (transferred) in Northern Ireland.
 The CIPD offers an employment law page specifying which areas of employment law differ in the UK.